NELSON'S PLACE

 ONE-TIME RESERVATION FEE

-Includes one night and AIRPORT PICK-UP
+Reservation fee includes one night and AIRPORT PICK-UP

 ~~~~~~~~~~

-Includes one night and AIRPORT PICK-UP
+Reservation fee includes one night and AIRPORT PICK-UP

 ~~~~~~~~~~

-For Airport Pick-Up Service/Currency Exchange (without stay)
+Airport Pick-Up Service/Currency Exchange (without stay): SEND ME AN EMAIL

-BUSTLING CITY: Being Nelson's Place in midtown in a city of 5 million, you get a good ammount of city noises such as trucks, people talking, motorcyles, car alarms and horns, etc. At night it quiets down.
+THINGS TO KNOW ABOUT CARACAS BUSTLING CITY: Being Nelson's Place in midtown in a city of 5 million, you get a good ammount of city noises such as trucks, people talking, motorcyles, car alarms and car horns.
+Daytime is very noisy because Venezuelans love to honk their horns.
+At night it quiets down except when the midnight trash truck comes to pick up the trash.
 If you are not used to these noises or you like to sleep late, I recommend bringing your earplugs along.
-Car horn and moving truck sounds begin as early as 7:30 am.

 VENEZUELAN "FRIENDS" ON SAFETY: Some people have well-wishing and educated Venezuelan friends that make recommendations on where to go and not to go.
 However, you must know that these typically upper-middle class Venezuelans tend to exagerate.
-They travel to New York and use the subway all over, but in their own city they are afraid to go to the nice Colonial Downtown.
+They travel to New York and use the subway all over, but in their own city they don't know how to use it, and they never go to the nice Colonial Downtown.
 If you ask these Venezuelans about where to go or stay in the city, they will recommend only the upscale neighborhoods and shopping malls.
 They disdain as ugly or dangerous precisely the places a tourist wants to see, giving you a false impression of Venezuela, similar to the upper class Parisians that tell you to avoid the "dangerous" Champs Elysees.
 I tell you all this not to put your well-wishing local friends down, but just to let you know their mentality, so you can understand how limiting their “helpfulness” can be to you as a traveler.
 My guests, from lovely blonde English girls to Swedish artists, love visiting the Colonial Downtown and the Belle Arts area (Bellas Artes), and they tell me it is extremely interesting.
 Ask your Venezuelan friends what they think about going to these places and you’ll see what I mean.
 Unless you wish to walk around in shorts, sandals, flowered shirt, straw hat and sporting a $2000 Nikon, you should be safe in such a transited area as Sabana Grande, and in all of the tourist areas of Caracas.
 So don’t buy into the local exaggerated paranoia.
 You’re a traveler, like I am.
 You'll be OK.